sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 ## Introduction

 Red Hat Advanced Cluster Management for Kubernetes (RHACM) supplies the ability to manage fleets of Kubernetes and Openshift clusters.
 The RHACM model consists of a central controller plane of OpenShift that runs in a RHACM cluster (known as the hub cluster), and several managed clusters where the workloads run. <!--The RHACM model consists of one control plane OpenShift cluster (HUB in the following) and several managed clusters where the workloads run.
-ARE YOU STATING THAT OCP IS THE HB CLUSTER OR THAT RHACM IS THE HUB CLUSTER?--> <!--For this blog, Red Hat OpenShift Container Platform is the hub cluster.--> The RHACM model is inspired by the ubiquitous _two-layer model_, which includes the following components:
+ARE YOU STATING THAT OCP IS THE HB CLUSTER OR THAT RHACM IS THE HUB CLUSTER?
+Dario: I'm stating that RHACM is the Hub cluster.
+RHACM runs in Openshift. --> <!--For this blog, Red Hat OpenShift Container Platform is the hub cluster.--> The RHACM model is inspired by the ubiquitous _two-layer model_, which includes the following components:

  * Kubernetes control plane and compute nodes
  * SDN control and data planes

 DevOps uses this same model to work with a two-level architecture, increasing understanding and finally predictability.
 At the same time, the simplicity and the two-layer approach increases robustness.

 Unfortunately, the single pane of glass is irreparably linked to the "single point of failure" problem.
 Recently, RHACM users often report the need to back up the control plane configurations for a quick recovery, in case of an outage.

 While most of the configuration can be recreated from scratch using the [GitOps](https://www.redhat.com/en/topics/devops/what-is-gitops) approach, at the end of a backup procedure the managed cluster fleet is not correctly registered in the new hub cluster.
 The goal of this article is to show how RHACM managed clusters configurations can be restored.
 In this blog, I use only common Unix command (`bash`) and the OpenShift (`oc`) client.
 As a backup and restore solution, I use [Velero](https://velero.io/), the de-facto standard to back up a Kubernetes cluster.